 Covent Garden, London & many more locations

 After the owners spending some time in Mexico, they decided to bring the vibrancy and freshness of real Mexican food back to the UK.
 They are passionate about providing the best quality food that is, where possible, locally sourced, to provide its customers with both a healthy and hearty meal.

 It had been a while since I had been to Wahaca, and I had obviously forgotten how good it was.
 Wahaca has a fun atmosphere, and they are usually in quite cool locations, such as the one near the London eye (pictured above).
 The menu is comprised of 5 different sections; Nibbles, Street Food, Set Menus, Salads & Bowls, and Bigger Plates.
 We got 3 small plates and one Bigger Plate between the two of us.
 The quantity was perfect, but next time will get all small plates, they were all so different and had so much flavour.

-Tip: Download their app and you can pay your bill through it if you are in a hurry
+Tip: Pay your bill through their app if you are in a hurry

 Recommendations: Pork Pibil Quesadilla, Mexican Grilled Corn, and Buttermilk Chicken Baja Tacos (all small plates)